Long-term Residence Permit of a Resident of Another EU Member State

 7. Make your appointment to have your biometric data taken

 If the application is granted, make an appointment by phone to have your biometric data taken.
-Please note that the appointment you have made is binding and you must follow the Administrative Procedure Code when requesting a reschedule or cancellation.
+Please note that the appointment date is binding and you must follow the Administrative Procedure Code if you request a reschedule or cancellation.

 8. Come to have your biometric data taken